 This section is about determining the number of building occupants who might have access to the showers, not use them.
-For example, in the case of residential occupants this is 100% and 100% will use them.
-In the case of a retail space, the "long-term" occupant population (rather than visitors) might be 5% of the maximum population density, but the number that use cyclist facilities might then be 15% of that 5% (because the cyclist facilities are limited to that many users).
+For example, in the case of a residential building, 100% of occupants will have access to showers and and 100% will use them.
+In the case of a retail space, the "long-term" occupant population (rather than visitors) might be 5% of the maximum population density, but the number of long term occupants that use cyclist facilities might only be 15% of that 5% (because the cyclist facilities are limited to that many users).

-The maximum population with access to the showers is calculated from inputs in I16:I25 and is essential to capture the change in water demand from showers for projects where the cyclist facilities may be increased/decreased from the census average within the transport calculator
+The maximum population with access to the showers is calculated from inputs in I16:I25 and is essential to capture the change in water demand from showers for projects where the cyclist facilities may be increased/decreased from the census average within the transport calculator.